azzieg/mindstorms-inventor/README.md

 The actual program lives in the asynchronous `main` function, so we can invoke and await coroutines like the `write_async` one.
-Since we're given a handle to the VM, we can stop it after the `write_async` operation completes, effectively completing our user program and returning control to the built-in "ui" program.
+Since we're given a handle to the VM, we can stop it after the `write_async` operation completes, effectively completing our user program and returning control to the system "ui" program.

-### Full-blown "Hello world"
+### "Hello world" with light and sound

-So let's make this example a bit more interesting by doing two things (light and sound) in parallel and allowing asynchronous cancelation:
+So let's make this example a bit more interesting by doing two things (light and sound) in parallel, and by implementing asynchronous cancelation:

 ```python
 import hub